lavitratyagi1/lavitratyagi1/README.md

 Currently, I'm focusing on:

 - [Project 1]: Learing NodeJs.
-- [Project 2]: Chatting App use flutter and NodeJs.
+- [Project 2]: Chatting App using flutter and NodeJs.

 I'm always open to collaboration and learning from others, so feel free to reach out if you're interested in any of these projects!